 Students will receive a minimum of $12,000/term for their co-op placement

 - The School will contribute $7,500/student

 - NSERC USRA + faculty to top up the difference

 Example: Student X is awarded a research fellowship for a term, the school will provide $7,500 toward their salary.
-If they receive an NSERC USRA for $4,500, then the supervisor would not need to contribute anything.
+If they receive an NSERC USRA for $6,000, then the supervisor would not need to contribute anything.
 If the student does not get NSERC USRA, the supervisor would need to contribute at least $4,500 for a minimum salary of $12,000.

 Frequently Asked Questions

 - How can I connect with a supervisor?

-- You can connect with an advisor in multiple ways.
+You can connect with a supervisor in multiple ways.
 You can browse through the list of potential faculty advisors and their project descriptions below to see which research project you are interested in.
 If you have an existing connection with a CS faculty at Waterloo, you can also name a faculty supervisor who is not on the list, provided you have dicussed with them and they are willing to supervise you for a project.
 In your personal/research statement, please indicate which research projects (in order of preference) you are interested in working on.